lennard134/TicketToRideLAMAS/index.md

 based on its knowledge to block another agent.
 When blocking, an agent publicly announces that it knows another agent's route card and then blocks a connection on that route.
 This gives other agents knowledge as well.
-This is done because if an agent would not announce it knows and therefore blocks, other agents would not know if this agent claims a connection for its own route or for blocking.
-In this situation, only public announcement would yield knowledge and an agent would never block as we only want an agent to block if it knows who is the owner of the route card.
+This is done because if an agent would not announce it knows and therefore blocks, other agents would not know if this agent claims a connection for its route or for blocking.
+In this situation, only a public announcement would yield knowledge and an agent would never block as we only want an agent to block if it knows who is the owner of the route card.

 #### Drawing cards
 An agent can choose to draw a train card from the open deck based on what train cards it needs for the connections on the route cards.
-If there are multiple routes for which the agent needs a train card from the open deck, it will select the train card that will add to the route card worth most points.
+If there are multiple routes for which the agent needs a train card from the open deck, it will select the train card that will add to the route card worth the most points.

 #### End-game
 The game can be ended in three ways: